HayunKwon/promptfaceweb/README.md

     "DETECTOR_BACKEND": null,
     "ENFORCE_DETECTION": true,
     "ALIGN": true,
+    "DISCARD_PERCENTAGE": 2,
     "SOURCE": 0,
     "TIME_THRESHOLD": 5,
-    "FRAME_THRESHOLD": 10
+    "FRAME_THRESHOLD": 10,
+    "BROKER_IP": null,
+    "BROKER_PORT": 1883,
+    "TOPIC_STREAM": "home/stream",
+    "TOPIC_RESULT": "home/result"
 }
 ```
 If you assign a `null` values in constants.json, it is automatically set to the values in the following table.
+But if you want to use `MQTT`, please write BROKER_IP.
 | Constants          |    Contents     |
 | ------------------ | :-------------: |
 | DB_PATH            | "./ImgDataBase" |